lukekarrys/strava-bulk-edit/README.md

 Loading the script will do the following:

-- Create `window.StravaEnhancer` containing the API methods
+- Create `window.StravaBulkEdit` containing the API methods
 - Attach any necessary DOM elements to the current page

 ### Training Page Bulk Editing